f4bsch/calltree/README.md

 ![Time Map](https://calltr.ee/wp-content/uploads/2017/09/time-map-1.png?v=2)

 # A WordPress performance analysis tool
-Calltree focuses on the time the server needs to generate the complete response (for normal page requests that's HTML, for REST&AJAX its JSON).
-You can call it server response time too.
-It can find common issues concerning PHP settings, the WordPress Object Cache, the Database and Plugins.
+Calltree focuses on the time the server needs to generate the complete response (for normal page requests it is HTML, for REST/AJAX its JSON).
+Also know as server response time.
+Calltree can find common issues concerning PHP settings, the WordPress Object Cache, the Database and Plugins.
 By hooking deeply into the WordPress Plugin API, it captures hooks and function calls.

 # For site admins